tytydraco/yessleep/out/I_think_my_engagement_ring_was_killing_people.md

 Jake, ever the romantic, insisted on buying it then and there.
 He shooed me from the store, promising to make it special.
 Two weeks later, on a warm evening, he led me to our favorite park bench beneath the willow tree we always loved.
 He knelt, eyes bright with excitement, and presented a small velvet box.

-I think I knew what was inside before he even opened it.
+I knew what was inside before he even opened it.
 But when my eyes finally fell on the ring itself, my heart stuttered and I seemed to forget everything I knew.
 My mind went blank.

 "Where did you get this?"
 I asked, fingers hovering over the gold band.

 Jake grinned.
 "You know where."

 And I did know of course.
-My brain was just temporarily mush.
+My brain was just temporarily mush, I guess.
 It was the ring from Madame Eloise's shop.
 But inside the band, something new gleamed under the lamplight: an engraving.

 *L.M. & J.C.*

 I ran my thumb over the initials.
 "Lucy M. and Jake C."

 Jake shrugged.
-"It was already there.
+"It was already there!
 Fate, right?"

 The night air seemed to press around us.
 Something cold curled in my stomach.